 - Introduction to Assistive Technology

 - STAAR Alternate 2: Before, During, and After the Assessment - Virtual

 - Standards-Based Individualized Education Program (IEP) Process Training

-- What You Need to Know about an IEP/ARD Meeting for Special Education Teachers - Virtual
+- What You Need to Know about an ARD Meeting for General Education Teachers - Virtual